JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

 # Run on machine:

-GTx 1080 8GB or Tesla 11GB, 4 core cpu, ram at least 32 GB (only for wili.en.bin word embedding loading process)
+GTx 1080 8GB or Tesla 11GB, 4 core cpu, ram at least 32 GB (only for wiki.en.bin word embedding loading process)

 # Data abstract: